To Register, Contact Us

 Lean Six Sigma Executive Champion

 As companies strive to become better, and operate faster, Lean Six Sigma makes more sense in helping companies and resources identify costs, waste and inefficiencies.
 It has become a universal methodology to attack these negative causes in business processes through accurate measurement of errors and point to venues for elimination.
 Any process, shop floor, back office or corporate leadership can be a target for improvement; the ability to measure errors and remove them is a universal theme.
 The Center’s Executive Champion Program is where the path begins.
-This 1-day program focuses on providing executive leadership the full breath of the principles and benefits of Lean Six Sigma and to equip them with the ability to provide leadership, understanding, coaching and support for future short and long-term changes necessary to implement and sustain a quantified Lean/Lean Six Sigma culture.
+This 1-day program focuses on providing executive leadership the full breadth of the principles and benefits of Lean Six Sigma and to equip them with the ability to provide leadership, understanding, coaching and support for future short and long-term changes necessary to implement and sustain a quantified Lean/Lean Six Sigma culture.

 Lean Equipment Management II: Advanced Reliability Applications